samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `apiUrl` (string): The URL of your SecurID authentication API, such as "https://company.auth.securid.com".
 Console display name: "SecurID Authentication API REST URL".
-* `clientKey` (*Type inferred from the provided value*): Your SecurID authentication client key, such as "vowc450ahs6nry66vok0pvaizwnfr43ewsqcm7tz".
+* `clientKey` (string; *Type inferred from the provided string value*): Your SecurID authentication client key, such as "vowc450ahs6nry66vok0pvaizwnfr43ewsqcm7tz".
 Console display name: "Client Key".

 Example: